Ajay12Ajay/hibernate_practicals/README.md

 # hibernate_practicals
-This is hibernate practice programs.
+This is hibernate practice programs